22 Jul What is the Rotator Cuff?

-The RC is extremely vital to dynamic shoulder joint stability, as they are the only muscles that directly span the glenohumeral joint.
+The rotator cuff is a group of 4 muscles and their associated tendons that span the shoulder joint, or more anatomically speaking, the glenohumeral joint.
+These muscles are the supraspinatus, infraspinatus, teres minor, and subscapularis.
+The rotator cuff is extremely vital to dynamic shoulder joint stability, as they are the only muscles that directly span the glenohumeral joint.
 While our bigger muscles, like our deltoids, lats, and pectorals control gross movements around the shoulder, the RC acts to stabilize the glenohumeral joint during these movements.

 The rotator cuff primarily exerts a compressive and downward shear force at the glenohumeral joint.
 The compressive force is vital to keep the head of the humerus centered within the glenoid fossa.
 The downward shear force is vital in preventing the head of the humerus from migrating upwards.
 The area between the humeral head and the coracoacromial arch of the scapula is known as the subacromial space.